Gkuran/Terra/README.md

 - context panels explain what is visible instead of competing with the map
 - multiple scientific domains can coexist in the same session without becoming disconnected

-This keeps the product focused on interpretation, not just data retrieval.
+This keeps the platform focused on interpretation, not just data retrieval.

 ## Export-Oriented Thinking